Sparx27/fullStackOpen/part0/solution-0.4.md

   browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note with note text
   activate server

-  Note left of server: The server starts executing the JavaScript code that saves the new note content (on the request's body) into the database
+  Note left of server: The server starts executing the JavaScript code that saves the new note content (in the request's body) into the database

   server-->>browser: HTTP Response with Status Code 302 asking browser to redirect to location /exampleapp/notes deactivate server